Asset Pricing in Pre-trained Transformer: Related work

 Subsequently, the development of attention mechanisms has ushered in a period of prosperity.
 Numerous attention variations were invented for different contexts.
 The most well-known attention variations are memory-augmented attention \citep{Weston2014MemoryNetworks}, hierarchical attention \citep{Yang2016HierarchicalClassification}, dual-stage attention \citep{Qin2017APrediction} and self-attention \citep{Vaswani2017AttentionNeed}.
-Apart from the NLP tasks as they were originally designed, they are used in different time series tasks as well, for example, \citet{Qin2017APrediction} designed the dual-stage attention mechanism and examined it on the NASDQ 100 stock index, and proved that their model outperforms the standard autoencoder model and single stage attention RNN model, which are verified by \citep{Liu2020DSTP-RNN:Prediction,Peng2021Dual-stagePrediction,Yang2022AMechanism}.
-However, none of the alternatives can compete with the universally recognized one in the Transformer model: self-attention.
-A detailed description of self-attention mechanism is presented in Section~\ref{subsubsec:Attention mechanism414}. \\
+Apart from the NLP tasks as they were originally designed, they are used in different time series tasks as well, for example, \citet{Qin2017APrediction} designed the Dual-Stage Attention-based Recurrent Neural Network (DA-RNN), an encoder-decoder framework that integrates two complementary attention mechanisms to enhance multivariate time series forecasting, which is inspired by humans' dual-stage attention of Feature Integration Theory (Preattentive Stage and Focused Attention Stage) \citep{treisman1980feature}.
+Specifically, the model employs an input attention mechanism in the encoder to dynamically select and distribute the attention weights to the most relevant driving (exogenous) series at each time step, guided by the previous encoder hidden state.
+In its decoder, a temporal attention mechanism selectively aggregates hidden states across time steps of the encoder according to the current decoder hidden state.
+By combining the dual-stage attention with the LSTM foundation, it can effectively capture the longer-term temporal dependencies.
+The model is tested on the SML 2010 smart home sensor dataset (daily) and the NASDAQ 100 stock dataset (daily), and it consistently outperforms traditional statistical models, standard LSTM, and other attention-based RNN variants in terms of prediction error.
+The paper represents a widely referenced early contribution to attention-augmented recurrent networks for multivariate time series,which are verified by \citep{Liu2020DSTP-RNN:Prediction,Peng2021Dual-stagePrediction,Yang2022AMechanism}, but due to the large parameter size, it may cause overfitting on monthly asset pricing data latently.
+In that sense, it cannot compete with the universally recognized one in the Transformer model: self-attention, in the asset pricing context.
+A detailed description of the self-attention mechanism is presented in Section~\ref{subsubsec:Attention mechanism414}.\\